Essay · June 2026

 An honest version of this thesis has to confront the way its own central force runs in reverse.
 The story so far treats better information as purely market-creating: cheaper verification lowers cost, sharper signals close the gap that lets the informed fleece the uninformed.
 But information has a destructive dual, and it bites hardest at exactly the granular, well-predicted, idiosyncratic claims this essay is most excited about.

 The point is Hirshleifer's, and it is ruthless.
-If information arrives that resolves which state will obtain before the parties can trade the claim, the gains from trade evaporate — you cannot insure a house once everyone already knows whether it will burn.
+If information arrives that resolves which state will obtain before the parties can trade the claim, the gains from trade evaporate; you cannot insure a house once everyone already knows whether it will burn.
 The distinction is timing.
 Verification at settlement creates markets: the model that tells whether the fire occurred after you bought the policy makes the contract cheap to write.
 Revelation before contracting destroys them: the model that tells everyone whose house will burn before anyone can buy insurance collapses the pool.
-An AI that prices your individual fire risk to three decimal places does not deepen your fire insurance.
-Past a point it destroys it, because the premium converges to the now-known loss and the entire rationale for pooling — that none of us knows which of us will be unlucky — dissolves.
-Perfect foresight is not a complete market; it is no market, because risk requires the very ignorance that the technology is busy eliminating.
-The same engine that makes a trillion markets possible by making the world legible can, pushed far enough, extinguish the uncertainty those markets exist to trade.

 Adverse selection is the other limit, and it is the reason the long tail will not fill in evenly.
 Whoever sells a claim usually knows more about it than whoever buys, and when the informed side chooses what to offer and when, the pool skews toward the claims the seller is least sorry to part with.
-Pushed far enough, the discount this forces drives the good claims out of the market and the market with them — Akerlof's lemons, and the single most common reason a market that obviously “should” exist does not.
-What saves it is verification, and the deep point is that the same infrastructure lowering the cost of building a market is what shrinks this informational wedge: the term and the cost fall together because they are the same technology.
-So the trillion-market world is not uniform.
-It is dense along the axis of what can be cheaply verified — cash flows, objective triggers, postable collateral — and sparse off it, in the country of soft information, pure reputation, and the one-shot deal.
-“Trade my reputation” remains, deservedly, the hardest case.
+Pushed far enough, the discount this forces drives the good claims out of the market and the market with them.
+Akerlof's lemons are the single most common reason a market that obviously “should” exist does not.

 The force we are betting on can also burn the village it illuminates.